XingxinHE/Hex/pages/Programming.md

+# 📝Definition
+The art of expressing solutions to problems as code.

+-
 - Programming is an intellectually challenging set of skills that are part of many important and interesting technical disciplines.

 - Programming is a way of presenting ideas in code — a way of aiding problem solving.